-SDS2000 saves the waveform data in external memory in ".CSV" format.
+The oscilloscope saves the waveform data in external memory in ".CSV" format.
 The stored files contain the waveform data of the displayed analog channels and the main setting information of the oscilloscope.
 The recall of CSV file is not supported.